Troubleshoot connecting to a project

 For additional troubleshooting tips, see TF31002: Unable to connect to this Team Foundation Server.

-When you use two or more organizations that are linked to Azure AD, such as organizations created in the Azure portal, the sign-out function might not work as expected.
+When you use two or more organizations that are linked to Azure AD, the sign-out function might not work as expected.
 For example, you can't switch between different organizations to connect to multiple organizations that are linked to directory tenants.

 When this problem occurs, a blank screen flashes several times.
 Then, one of the following error messages appears after you connect to or add a new connection in the Connect to Team Foundation Server dialog box: